Morinda Citrifolia - Noni - by

 Is it a cure all or just a healthy drink?

-Citrifolia Noni grows extensively throughout the South Pacific, and was at one time
+Noni grows extensively throughout the South Pacific, and was at one

-the most widely used medicinal plant in the region.
-This evergreen shrub grows
+time the most widely used medicinal plant in the region.
+This evergreen shrub

-constituents of Noni include various terpene compounds, caproic and caprylic
+constituents include various terpene compounds, caproic and caprylic

 acids, vitamin C and alkaloids.
 However, Noni is most famous for the presence of